Adding a new protocol?

 Maybe it even needs some internal documentation so that the developers who will try to debug something five years from now can figure out functionality a little easier!

-The protocol specification itself should be freely available without requiring any NDA or similar.
+The protocol specification itself should be freely available without requiring a non-disclosure agreement or similar.